psybladerrr/MapReaper-Geoguessr/README.md

 ---

+# 🌍 English Version

 ## ⚡ What is MapReaper?

 **MapReaper** is an open-source browser extension designed to enhance map-based guessing games like GeoGuessr-style platforms.

 It helps you:
 - analyze locations faster
 - recognize visual patterns
 - improve decision accuracy
 - streamline gameplay experience

 > Lightweight.
 Fast.
 Built for competitive players.